|Burrows Island, WA|

 Unbelievably, during the first three months of operation the fog signal never had to be sounded.
 The next year it blew for 329 hours and consumed 215 gallons of oil.
 The Daboll trumpet would sound four-second blasts separated alternately by silence intervals of seven and twenty-five seconds.

-The shoreline of Burrows Island is primarily sheer rock with sharp drop-offs, while steep hills covered with evergreens or grass make up most of the island's interior.
+The shoreline of Burrows Island is primarily sheer rock with sharp drop-offs, while steep hills covered with evergreens or grass make up most of the island’s interior.
 The light station was built on one of the few level spots on the island.
-Originally, the station included the combination light tower and fog signal building, a keepers' duplex, a boathouse, and a derrick.
-Later, a bungalow was built north of the duplex to house an additional keeper.
-A power plant was later added to provide electricity for the station, and every eight months the buoy tender Fir delivered enough fuel to keep the generators going.
+Originally, the station included the combination light tower and fog signal building, a keepers’ duplex, an oil house, a boathouse, and a derrick.
+A bungalow was built north of the duplex in 1952 to house the station’s officer-in-charge.
+A power plant was eventually added to provide electricity for the station, and every eight months the buoy tender Fir delivered enough fuel to keep the generators running.

 On election day in 1960, Nancy Johnson cast her ballot for John F. Kennedy, and then traveled to Burrows Island with her two infant daughters, Jennifer and JoJo, to join her husband Richard, who had already been serving as officer-in-charge of the station for one month.
 During the Johnson’s three-year stay on the island, a third daughter, Jill, was born.
 When Nancy started having contractions, she was taken by boat to the hospital in Anacortes.

 To prevent any of their children from accidentally falling into the water, the Johnsons installed locks on all of their doors and made sure that someone always had an eye on the children when they were outside.
 The family also had a dog named Johnsy that helped look after the children and together with other dogs at the station sounded alerts when visitors arrived or when boats offshore were in trouble.